-During your hike, every time you’re in doubt which way to go, there will be either a red dot, a directional arrow, or even a real sign – it’s almost like magic.
+During your hike, every time you’re in doubt about which way to go, there will be either a red dot, a directional arrow, or even a real sign – it’s almost like magic.

 The hike begins at the northern side of Puigpunyent at the Carretera Esporles.
 Here you can walk up the Ma-1101 road following the signs Es Grau and Esporles.
 In a left bend, you will turn right onto a stony footpath at the sign Es Grau.
 This leads slightly up to a larger property.

 Follow a red dot straight ahead at the property and continue up the path through a sparse pine forest.
 Eventually, the route continues upwards partly on the road and on stony paths that branch off from the Ma-1101 several times – mind the arrows.
-Hiking on the road, be prepared from some really crazy drivers – that you normally can already hear coming roaring from far.
+Hiking on the road, be prepared for some really crazy drivers – that you normally can already hear coming roaring from afar.
 Still, be careful.